mallocator/Elasticsearch-Exporter/README.md

 * Fixed bug where sockets would wait forever to be released (thanks @dplate)
 * Fixed bug where the last few documents were not written to target driver (thanks @jostsg)
 * Fixed bug where null was written to the target driver as first line
-* Increased number of sockets used in es driver, so that pumping data should now be faster in many cases.
+* Increased number of sockets used in es-driver, so that pumping data should now be faster in many cases.

 ### 1.1.2
 * Process will now observe available memory and wait for writes to go through before fetching more data (if gc is available).